adityaghai07/ScreenListenBravo/README.md

 # FastAPI CSV Company Classifier

 This project is a simple FastAPI backend that processes a user-uploaded CSV file containing company records.
-It uses a Language Learning Model (LLM) API to classify companies as technology companies based on their descriptions and stores the results in a relational database.
+It uses a OpenAI /Language Learning Model (LLM) API to classify companies as technology companies based on their descriptions and stores the results in a relational database.

 ## Features